 AI, progress & app workflow

-A practical note on How to keep routine completion private, useful, and realistic for a weekly review where the useful signal is habit context, not a verdict, written with realistic expectations and a specific next step.
+A practical note on Private workflow: routine completion for a weekly review where the useful signal is habit context, not a verdict, written with realistic expectations and a specific next step.

 Direct answer